Summary of Leviticus

 HOW DO I READ IT?

-Leviticus can be challenging to read, as it is filled with detailed instructions–like how to conduct various kinds of sacrifices, how to recognize various symptoms of skin disease, and other matters of ritual purity that seem to have no relevance to modern Christians.
-As you read Leviticus, realize that you’re reading not a narrative text, but a ritual text, whose theology is expressed not in stories, but in the details of rituals and in the worldview behind them.
+Leviticus is challenging to read, as it is filled with detailed instructions about things like how to conduct various kinds of sacrifices, how to treat various types of skin disease, and other matters of ritual purity that seem to have no relevance to modern Christians.
+As you read Leviticus, realize that you are reading not a narrative text, but a ritual text, whose theology is expressed in the details of the rituals and in the worldview behind them.
 Keep in mind that the priestly writers of the book believed certain things about God and the world.
-They believed God created the world in a very ordered way, with distinct boundaries, and that ritual mirrored and actualized those cosmic boundaries so that the holy God could dwell in the midst of people prone to sin without destroying them.
+They believed God created the world in a very ordered way, with distinct boundaries (see Genesis 1), and that ritual practices mirrored and actualized those cosmic boundaries in order that the holy God could dwell in the midst of sinful people without destroying them.